Japanese Egg Miso Soup Recipe (Vegetarian)

 Author: Juri Austin

 Make your own delicious Egg Miso Soup at home with this easy recipe!
-Dive into the cozy taste of Japan, perfect for soup lovers who enjoy healthy and flavorful meals.
+Dive into the cozy taste of Japan, perfect for soup lovers who enjoy light and flavorful meals.

 Equipment